CryptoCoinUser/easy-node-authentication/README.md

 # Node-Capstone: Bitcoin/Altcoin Portfolio Calc

-<p><a href="https://node-capstone.herokuapp.com/profile">Bitcoin/Altcoin Portfolio Calc</a> is an app that to keep track of your Bitcoin / Altcoin portfolio's current value</p>
+<p><a href="https://node-capstone.herokuapp.com/profile">Bitcoin/Altcoin Portfolio Calc</a> is an app that to keeps track of your Bitcoin / Altcoin portfolio's current value</p> <p>Currently only 6 (BTC, ETH, LTC, DASH, ZEC and DOGE) and 3 currencies (USD, EUR, and CNY) are supported</p>

 <img src="public/samplePortfolio.gif">